 Defining the difference between these two fields can cause debate in the design world, as there can be many misconceptions about what the difference actually is.
 This blog aims to look into the simple and more complex differences between UX vs UI.
 First, lets have a look at the standard definition of the two terms:

 User Interface Design (UI): This is what the user looks at when they visit your website.
 The physical elements that make the site work and give your users the point of interaction.
 It is the tools you offer on the site and the means of communication between the person and the system.

 User Experience Design: This is how your user feels on your site and when they look at your site - the interaction itself.
 It includes interfaces and refers to all the elements of a thing as perceived by a person.

-Metaphors seem to be the best way to describe the difference between UI and UX.
+Metaphors seem to be the best way to describe UI and UX differences.
 Imagine all the pieces of a bowl of cereal are separate things that your users are looking for on your site.
 The spoon used to eat the cereal is the user interface and the user experience is the act of consuming the cereal.